Bill Bailey: International tours

 In 2001, Bailey began touring the globe with Bewilderness.
 A recording of a performance in Swansea was released on DVD the same year, and the show was broadcast on Channel 4 that Christmas.
 A modified version of it also proved successful in America, and in 2002 Bailey released a CD of a recording at the WestBeth Theatre in New York City.
 The show contained his popular music parodies (such as Unisex Chip Shop, a Billy Bragg tribute, which he also performed with Bragg himself at the 2005 Glastonbury Festival), "three men in a pub" jokes (including one in the style of Geoffrey Chaucer) and deconstructions of television themes such as Countdown and The Magic Roundabout.
 A Bewilderness CD was sold outside gigs, a mixture of studio recordings of songs and monologues Bailey had performed in the past; it was later released in shops as Bill Bailey: The Ultimate Collection...
 Ever!
 That same year he also presented a Channel 4 countdown, Top Ten Prog Rock.

 Bailey premiered his show Part Troll at the 2003 Edinburgh Festival Fringe.
 A critical and commercial success, he then transferred it to the West End, where tickets sold out in under 24 hours, and new dates had to be added.
 He continued to tour it all over the UK as well as in Australia, New Zealand and the US.
 Bailey expanded on subjects such as the war on Iraq.
 He also talks extensively about drugs, at one point asking the audience to name different ways of baking cannabis.
-A DVD was released in 2004.2005 saw the release of his 1995 show Bill Bailey's Cosmic Jam.
+A DVD was released in 2004.His 1995 show Bill Bailey's Cosmic Jam. was released in 2005.
 The two-disc set also contained a director's cut of Bewilderness, which featured a routine on Stephen Hawking's A Brief History of Time not seen in the original version.